jakobfriedl/BenevolentLoader/README.md

 ## Usage instructions
 1. Store payload in `payload.bin`.
 2. Use `Builder.exe` (Release x64) in the same directory to generate `enc.bin` and the C code for the decryption.
-The output should lookl like the following:
+The output should look like the following:
    ```c
    #define HINT_BYTE 0x66